Gramercy Park: Around the neighborhood

 Many actors, actresses and artists live in the district including Kate Hudson, Whitney Port, Joshua Bell, Jimmy Fallon and Amanda Lepore.
 Amanda Peet grew up in the neighborhood.
 Winona Ryder once resided in Gramercy Park, but sold her co-operative apartment in 2008.
 The fashion designer Narciso Rodriguez has his studio on Irving Place and the neighborhood is home to numerous models' apartments from nearby agencies on Broadway.
-NBC News anchor Ann Curry also lives in the neighborhood.
+Ann Curry, an anchor for NBC News, also lives in the neighborhood.
 Actor Jim Parsons also maintains a residence there.